Gilbert Remulla

-Gilbert Cesar Catibayan Remulla (/tl/; born September 5, 1970) is a Filipino journalist and politician who currently serves as member of PAGCOR's board of directors.
+Gilbert Cesar Catibayan Remulla (/tl/; born September 5, 1970) is a Filipino journalist and politician who currently serves as member of PAGCOR's board of directors since 2022.
+He served as the representative of the 2nd district of Cavite from 2001 to 2007.

 Biography

-He is the seventh and youngest child of former Governor Juanito R. Remulla and Ditas Catibayan Remulla.
-His brothers include former Cavite Governor Juanito Victor "Jonvic" Remulla and Justice Secretary Jesus Crispin "Boying" Remulla.
+He is the seventh and youngest child of former Governor Johnny Remulla and Ditas Catibayan Remulla.
+His brothers include Interior Secretary Juanito Victor "Jonvic" Remulla and Ombudsman Jesus Crispin "Boying" Remulla.
 Gilbert spent his childhood in Bel-Air, Makati and Imus, Cavite.

 He spent his elementary years in the now defunct De La Salle University Grade School, high school at the Ateneo de Manila and went to the University of the Philippines Diliman for his college education.
 He served as a National President of AIESEC, and was an active member of the Upsilon Sigma Phi fraternity.

 Broadcasting career

 After obtaining a degree in Broadcast Communication in 1993, Remulla joined ABS-CBN as part of its news team.
 Remulla started as a production assistant, and then became a field reporter and a regular in the morning and evening news.

 In 1997, Remulla took up his MA International Affairs with concentration in International Media and Communications at the Columbia University in New York City.
 His experience in the Ivy League school gave him the opportunity to work for CNN and the United Nations.